 - Excellent support + premium service

-- Sacrifice: Higher fees (Standard)
+- Trade-off: Higher fees (Standard)

 Best Banks for Different Profiles

-If You're Salaried Employee
+If You Are a Salaried Employee

 Best choice: Equity Bank